vadimprokop/Software-design-pattern/README.md

-# Software-design-pattern
+# Mastermind in C#
-Project for software design pattern
+Project with software design pattern